 Dylan Dreyer is the weather anchor of NBC News’ Weekend TODAY and Sunday TODAY with Willie Geist, as well as a co-host of the 3rd hour of TODAY and a meteorologist for NBC News.
 Dreyer also serves as a weekday weather correspondent and regular co-host for TODAY and NBC Nightly News with Lester Holt.

-She is also the host of “Journey with Dylan Dreyer,” the winner of 3 2018 Telley Awards, which airs Saturday mornings on NBC.
+She is also the host of “Journey with Dylan Dreyer,” the Telly Award-winning program that airs Saturday mornings on NBC.
 In addition, she hosts a new Sirius XM radio show, “Off the Rails,” with co-hosts Al Roker and Sheinelle Jones.

 Dreyer joined Weekend TODAY in 2012 from WHDH-TV, the NBC affiliate in Boston, where she served as the weekday morning meteorologist on “Today in New England” since 2007.
 In 2008, she was named Boston’s Best Meteorologist by Improper Bostonian magazine.
 From 2005 to 2007, Dreyer was the weekend meteorologist at WJAR-TV, the NBC affiliate in Providence, Rhode Island, and from 2003 to 2005 she was the weekend meteorologist at WICU-TV, the NBC affiliate in Erie, Pennsylvania.